kchapelier/poisson-disk-sampling/README.md

 - Can be used in any dimension (1D, 2D, 3D and more).
 - Can be used with a custom RNG function.
 - Allow the configuration of the max number of tries, the minimum distance and the maximum distance between each points.
-- Allow the use of custom function to drive the density of the distribution
+- Allow the use of custom function to drive the density of the distribution.

 ## Basic example